dotink/flourish-url/docs/classes/Dotink/Flourish/URL.md

 If the location...

 - starts with `/`, it is treated as an absolute path
+- starts with `//` it is treated as a new url on the same scheme
 - starts with a scheme (e.g. `http://`), it is treated as a fully-qualified URL
 - starts with ./ it is treated as a relative path
 - starts with # it is treated as a fragment additon or replacement
-- is ommitted, it is treated as the current URL

 If the location is an array, it will replace parts of the URL identified by the keys with the value of those keys.